 Every revenue entry in nouz has cash and card as separate columns.
 The split isn't optional — it's what makes the transaction-fee math come out right.
 Knowing how to use it efficiently saves you typing every evening.

-01 Why split the day
+01 Why split the day into cash and card?

 If you only had cash that day (no card transactions), leave EC at 0.
 Same the other way — leave BAR at 0 for an all-card day.
 The form accepts zeros without complaint.

-03 When to split into two rows
+03 When should I split a day into two rows?

 - Morning vs evening shift — if your accountant wants to see the split.